MariaMartel/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Here are described the variables, the data, and any transformations or work needed to clean up the Course Project Data.

-These data represent data collected from the accelerometers from the Samsung Galaxy S Smartphone, as part as the experiment called ìHuman Activity Recognition Using Smartphones Data Setî, where 30 volunteers performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
+These data represent data collected from the accelerometers from the Samsung Galaxy S Smartphone, as part as the experiment called ‚ÄúHuman Activity Recognition Using Smartphones Data Set‚Äù, where 30 volunteers performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 The obtained dataset was randomly partitioned into two sets, the training data and the test data, and were recorded various features.

 The full description can be readed in: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.